beasteers/wrappingpaper/README.md

 This package is more about providing interesting abstractions and trying to flesh out the possibilities of Python code organization.
 I am in no way saying that using these functions will provide "good" code and I am in no way condoning their use for creating evil Python code ;).

 Some of the functions in here may incentivize less understandable code, but that's okay.
-I want to give them space to exist and hopefully we can develop them further to where they will be more understandable and provide more intuitive abstractions.
+I want to give them space to exist and hopefully we can develop them further to where they will be more understandable and provide more intuitive and familiar abstractions.

-This package is about experimentation and trying to create basic, interesting, natural feeling, and convenient abstractions while sidelining the scrutiny of stuck-up Python purists :stuck_out_tongue_closed_eyes:.
+This package is about experimentation and trying to create basic, interesting, natural feeling, and convenient abstractions while sidelining the scrutiny of Python purists, and potentially people with more sense (!!).
+I want this to try to push the limits of the language to see what other interesting constructs we can facilitate.

 So, I guess the motto of this package is to develop freely, but use responsibly. <3

 One other thing to note though, some of these don't play nice with linters 😢

-#### Example
+#### Simple Example
 ```python
 import wrappingpaper as wp